-- The Magnificent: The Knighting scene again, in which Bugs "grants" a number of increasingly punny and ridiculous titles to the Sheriff while pounding the poor man repeatedly in the head with the prop scepter.
+- The Magnificent: The Knighting scene again, in which Bugs "grants" several increasingly punny and ridiculous titles to the Sheriff while pounding the poor man repeatedly in the head with the prop sceptre.

-- Medium-Shift Gag: A one point, the cartoon includes a shot from the live-action The Adventures of Robin Hood.
+- Medium-Shift Gag: At one point, the cartoon includes a shot from the live-action The Adventures of Robin Hood.

-- Non Sequitur, *Thud*: After getting "knighted" (read: hit on the head) so many times, the Sheriff starts to sing "London Bridge is Falling Down'' before he collapses.
+- Non Sequitur, *Thud*: Provides the answer to the How Much More Can He Take? moment: after getting "knighted" (read: hit on the head) so many times, the Sheriff starts to sing "London Bridge is Falling Down'' before he collapses.